Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

 \item A function~$f$ from~$(D,\T{D})$ to~$(E,\T{E})$ is a function from~$D$ to~$E$.
 It is \emph{total} if~$f(\T{D})\subseteq\T{E}$, \ie if it sends total elements to total elements.

 \item The category~$\Tot$ has domains with totality as objects and total continuous functions as morphisms. \end{enumerate} \end{defi} To interpret (co)datatypes inside the category~$\Tot$, it is enough to describe the associated totality predicate.
-The following definition corresponds to the ``natural'' interpretation of inductive / coinductive types in the category of sets. \begin{defi} If $T$ is a type whose parameters are domains with totality, we define~$\T{T}$ by induction \begin{itemize} \item if $T=X$ then~$\T{T} = \T{X}$
+The following definition corresponds to the natural interpretation of inductive / coinductive types in the category of sets. \begin{defi} Totality is defined by mutual induction on type definitions and type expressions. \begin{itemize} \item If~$\tt T\in\mathcal{D}_r$ is a type definition of arity~$n$, and if~$\seq X$ is a sequence of~$n$ sets, \begin{itemize} \item totality for a datatype $\tt{T}_{\mu}$ is defined with ($\mu$ is the least fixed point operator)